derrickwilliams/node-style-guide/Readme.md

 ## Use slashes for comments

-Use slashes for both single line and multi line comments.
-Try to write comments that explain higher level mechanisms or clarify difficult segments of your code.
-Don't use comments to restate trivial things.
+Write comments that explain higher level mechanisms or clarify difficult segments of your code.
+DONT'T USE COMMENTS TO RESTATE TRIVIAL THINGS.
+(Hint: use a well-named method instead)

 *Right:*